raquo/scala-dom-testutils/README.md

       ),
       span like " world"
     ),
-    hr likeWhatever // Just check existence of element and tag name.
+    hr // Just check existence of element and tag name.
 Equivalent to `hr like ()` )
 )
 ```